Sarona man pleads guilty in horse and buggy crash case

 A Sarona man has pleaded guilty to five counts related to a crash between his vehicle and an Amish horse and buggy that occurred on Dec.
 7 west of Birchwood.

-Five children were injured and two hospitalized as a result of the crash on Highway M near Church Road.
-The horse and buggy was northbound on the highway when it was rear-ended by a pickup truck driven by 68-year-old Robert Dulian, who was allegedly driving drunk.
+Five children were injured and two hospitalized as a result of the crash on Cty.
+Hwy.
+M near Church Road.
+The horse and buggy were northbound on the highway when it was rear-ended by a pickup truck driven by 68-year-old Robert Dulian, who was allegedly driving drunk.

+Dulian pleaded guilty on Wednesday, Oct.
+13, in Washburn County Circuit Court to one felony of reckless driving-causing great bodily harm, plus three misdemeanors of negligent operation of a motor vehicle.
+He also pleaded guilty to a fifth charge — a forfeiture for operating a vehicle while intoxicated, first offense.

+Dulian’s $10,000 cash bond continues, and he is scheduled to appear before Judge Angeline E. Winton for sentencing on Jan.
+19.

 Post a comment as